 Whatever your answer, chances are you worked hard for little pay and wouldn’t trade the experience for all the better jobs you’ve had since.

-In honor of Labor Day, we asked Next Avenue readers to share what they learned the first time they earned a paycheck.
+In honor of Labor Day, last year we asked Next Avenue readers to share what they learned the first time they earned a paycheck.
 Here’s what they said.

 1. A bad first job can focus your career goals.